 Overall, the research suggests that even taking these factors into account, the use of oral contraceptives is independently linked to an increased risk of cervical cancer.
 The risk starts to drop as soon as you stop taking it.
 After 10 years the risk is the same as if you had never taken it.

 The combined contraceptive pill protects you against ovarian cancer.
 This is particularly important if you have ovarian cancer in your family.
 The protection comes from the pill suppressing hormones that naturally stimulate the ovaries.
 It seems that the longer you take the pill, the lower your risk of ovarian cancer.

 The combined pill also protects against cancer of the womb.
 It is probably the progesterone that helps here, rather than the oestrogen.
 Research suggests that protection against womb cancer lasts for at least 15 years after you stop taking the pill.

-A study published in 2007 shows that the pill may also protect against bowel cancer.
+Studies have shown that the pill may also protect against bowel cancer.
 Overall, the research evidence suggests that women who have taken the pill have about a 20% lower risk of bowel cancer.
 But we need more research to be sure.

 Rated 4 out of 5 based on 20 votes

 Question about cancer?
 Contact our information nurse team